-For the 2021-2022 season, the operations of the Island Cup will be managed by a joint committee known as the Island Cup Committee (ICC)) formed with members of both LISA & UISA.
-The committee should have an equal number of representatives from both associations who will be able to assist with the operation and management of the competition.
-The Island Cup Committee will also have a representative from the BC Soccer Association as sitting member.
+For the 2022-2023 season, the operations of the Island Cup will be managed by a joint committee known as the Regional Organizing Committee (ROC)) formed with members of both LISA & UISA.
+The committee shall have an equal number of representatives from both associations who will be able to assist with the operation and management of the competition.
+The Regional Organizing Committee will also have a representative from the BC Soccer Association as a sitting member.

-Regional competitions and qualifications fall within the jurisdiction of BC Soccer and can be delegated to the districts within the region.
-These districts form a Regional Organizing Committee to oversee competitions and play downs in their region.
-The BC Soccer Competitions Committee each year will set the amount of funds available for regional playdowns.
+Regional competitions and qualifications fall within the jurisdiction of BC Soccer and can be delegated to a Regional Organizing Committee (ROC).

 a.
 Application